oracle-livelabs/apex/oci-rag-agent/6-enhance-ui/6-enhance-ui.md

 In this lab, you have learned how to work with and the Theme Roller.

-You may now proceed to the next lab
+You may now proceed to the next lab.

 ## Acknowledgements